 Mental targets are realistic targets based on market structure.
 All strategies are written on paper, and many times they don´t take into consideration market conditions.
-It is very easy to say, “place your profit target at 2x ATR”, but if that target is placed above a historical high, most probable it won’t get reached.
+It is very easy to say, “place your profit target at 2x ATR”, but if that target is placed above a historical high, most probably it won’t be reached.
 So mental targets align your profit target to what is achievable and not ignore important support and resistance levels.

 Time stops are orders placed according to time averages or cycles.
 A time cycle is how long, on average, it takes for the market to move from one point to another.

 Let’s suppose you know the market usually moves 100 pips in 7 candlesticks, and you have a 100 pip target the market has not reached yet in over 11 bars.
 In this case, it is taking the market more time to cover a 100 pip distance, so it is slowing down, and you may consider taking your profits.

 Taking profits is one of the most difficult things to do correctly.
 Taking profits too late may cause a position to turn over on you and become a loss.
 Taking profits too early will make you leave potential money on the table.
 So taking profits is more an art than a science.